leonstel/leonstel.github.io/blogs/scrape_the_web1.md

             globals.player_id_cache[player_id_cache_key] = last_inserted_player_id
 ```

+Like previous page the pinpointed data is located within a table and the table cells contain the players detail links.

 **regex names**
 // python does not support regex conditional statements
 //it works on regex101 though https://regex101.com/r/1lwQEF/4